graphql-compose/graphql-compose/README.md

 # Right now just proposal, stay tunned.
 See my previous production ready, but unpublished version of mongoose to graphql module: https://github.com/nodkz/graphql-mongoose
-By this link you may find example of mash-code in my app, which derived from a map-derived-schema adapters/converters.
+By this link, you may find an example of mash-code in my app, which derived from a map-derived-schema adapters/converters.
 So I have brilliant thoughts how to simplify it!

 🌶🌶🌶 Long live to middlewares and compose!🌶🌶🌶
-I wanted to finish `graphql-compose` module in the End of June, but it takes too much time.
+I wanted to finish `graphql-compose` module at the End of June, but it takes too much time.
 So...
 Welcome July!
 And...
-Welcome August, **but I began implement and test it in our big `project`**.
+Welcome August, **but I began to implement and test it in our big `project`**.

 [Tiny live demo showing mongoose schema convertation](https://graphql-compose-mongoose.herokuapp.com/)